entando/entando-docs/vuepress/docs/tutorials/micro-frontends/react.md

 Next, let's add our widget to a page so we can view the `Resource URL`.

+If you're getting started with a new install of Entando, let's add our widget to the `Home` page:

 ---

 > For Experienced Entando users: